Find Your Perfect School

 - Interior Furnishings

-What You’ll Learn in Kitchen and Bath Design Degree Program
+What You’ll Learn in the Kitchen and Bath Design Degree Program

 A kitchen and bath design program will begin with a solid art foundation.
 You will learn the fundamentals of drawing, painting, color theory, and interior spaces.
 You’ll learn about some of today’s most cutting-edge designers while studying 2-D and 3-D design.